Olivia Mobley

-Olivia Mobley (born October 28, 2001) is an American ice hockey forward.
-She previously played NCAA hockey for the Quinnipiac Bobcats, the Ohio State Buckeyes, and the Minnesota Duluth Bulldogs.
-She was selected 18th overall by the Boston Fleet in the 2025 PWHL Draft.
+Olivia Mobley (born October 28, 2001) is an American professional ice hockey forward for the Boston Fleet of the Professional Women's Hockey League (PWHL).
+She played college ice hockey for the Quinnipiac Bobcats, the Ohio State Buckeyes, and the Minnesota Duluth Bulldogs.

 Early life

 Mobley grew up in St. Louis Park, Minnesota, and starred for Breck School, winning three Minnesota Class A state titles.

 Playing career

 College

 Mobley began her collegiate career at Quinnipiac in 2020–21, earning a spot on the ECAC Hockey All-Rookie Team and being named ECAC Rookie of the Month for February 2021.
 She led Quinnipiac in points in both 2021–22 and 2022–23 and was named to the ECAC Second Team in 2022–23.

 For 2023–24, Mobley transferred to Ohio State, recording 27 points (9 goals, 18 assists) during the Buckeyes’ national-championship season.

 Mobley played her graduate season in 2024–25 at Minnesota Duluth, where she scored 19 goals and 27 points and earned All-WCHA Third Team honours.
 She also led the NCAA with four shorthanded goals, tying a UMD program mark in NCAA-sanctioned play.